nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: Notes about the command format:**<br>
+**:information_source: Notes about the command syntax:**<br>

-* The first word in the command string specifies which command you are using.
+* The first word in the command text specifies which command you are using.
 For example, `help` specifies that you are using the `help` command, while `editbuyer 1 -n Jane Doe` specifies that you are using the `editbuyer` command.